snapshot-labs/snapshot-sidekick/README.md

 - `verifiedSpaces`
 - `flaggedSpaces`

-You can pass multiple list, separated by a comma.
+You can pass multiple lists, separated by a comma.

 Data are sourced from the json files with the same name, located in this repo `/data` directory, and a remote read-only SQL database.